tom-lubenow/axum-egui/README.md

 # axum-egui

 A Rust library for seamlessly integrating [egui](https://github.com/emilk/egui) web applications with [axum](https://github.com/tokio-rs/axum) backends.
-This crate simplifies the process of serving egui web apps through axum by handling all the building, bundling, and asset management automatically.
+This crate handles compiling your egui app to WASM and bundling it directly into your axum binary.

-## Features
+## How it Works

-- 🔧 Zero-configuration integration of egui apps with axum
-- 📦 Automatic building and bundling of egui web assets
+The core functionality is achieved through several steps at compile time:

+1. **WASM Compilation** (`build.rs`):
+   - Takes your egui app's source code (initially from a hardcoded path)
+   - Compiles it to WASM using `wasm-bindgen` directly (avoiding trunk to prevent deadlocks)
+   - Generates the necessary JS bindings and glue code
+   - Creates an HTML file that loads your WASM bundle

+2. **Asset Bundling** (`build.rs`):
+   - Uses `include_dir` to embed all compiled assets into your binary:
+     - The WASM binary
+     - Generated JavaScript files
+     - HTML entry point
+     - Any other static assets

+3. **Runtime Serving**:
-- 🚀 Binary inclusion of assets using `include_dir`
+   - The embedded assets are served directly from memory using axum's `ServeDir`
-- 🛠 Simple API with proc-macro support
-- 🔄 Hot-reload support for development (coming soon)
+   - No filesystem access needed at runtime
+   - No build step needed at runtime

 ## Example Usage